wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Access management**](access.html)</td>
-<td>By default, Wavefront users can access objects based on their permissions.
-Wavefront allows administrators to limit access to Wavefront objects (initially dashboards).
-With this strict security setting, only the creator (e.g. dashboard creator) and invited users/groups have access to new objects.
+<td>By default, users can access objects based on their **global permissions**.
+For example, users with **Dashboard** permission view and modify all dashboard.
+Access adds a more fine-grained layer of per-object ACL.
+A dashboard or alert creator can give only a certain user or group of users view or view and modify access to that object.
 </td>
 </tr>
 <tr>